The Power of a Diagnosis

 What is CAMK2?

-Only about 300 children worldwide have been officially diagnosed, but many more remain undiagnosed or are misdiagnosed.
-But there is hope: these kids show potential, and researchers believe targeted treatments are on the horizon.
-Proper categorization ensures children are ready when therapies become available.
-The more awareness grows about CAMK2 and similar diseases, the more likely that diagnosis, treatment and insurance coverage will follow.
+Only about 400 individuals worldwide have been officially diagnosed, but many more remain undiagnosed.
+Researchers believe targeted treatments are on the horizon.
+Proper categorization ensures individuals are ready when therapies become available.
+The more awareness grows about CAMK2 and related disorders, the more likely diagnosis, treatment development, and insurance coverage will follow.

 The Importance of Whole Genome Sequencing

-Children who don’t clearly fit traditional neurodevelopmental diagnoses, such as Autism, should undergo whole genome sequencing.
+Individuals who don’t clearly fit traditional neurodevelopmental diagnoses should undergo whole genome sequencing.
 Medicine has changed: genetic testing now reveals conditions that were previously unknown.
 Diagnoses that didn’t exist a decade ago can now provide clarity, direction, and hope.

 How You Can Help